a-type/verdant/docs/docs/sync/presence.md

 lo-fi distinguishes between "replica ID" (i.e. individual device) and "user ID."
 The intention is to allow one actual person to use multiple devices, but only have one presence which follows them between devices.

 To update your presence, use `presence.update`.

+## Profiles

+Profiles are stored and pulled from the server.
+A user may not edit their own profile from lo-fi.
+It's a good place to put data you need to trust, like user role or identity.

+When initializing sync, you must supply a `defaultProfile` value.
+That's because presence is available immediately, before sync can connect and retrieve user profiles, so something needs to be there.
+You can either type your Profile data as `{ /* your server data*/ } | null` and supply `null`, or supply an empty value that makes sense for your data.